himynameiszim/request_text_app/README.md

 python3 server.py
 ```

-The default server port running will be
+The default server will be running on
 ```[bash]
 http://127.0.0.1:5173/
 ```